 A combined scan was performed.
-The test statistic was based on the product of the likelihoods, the test statistic were found and the right plot in Fig. 4 shows the result of the combined scan.
+The test statistic was based on the product of the likelihoods, and Gaussian constraints on the mass scale uncertainties.
+The amplitudes were constrained to the test statistic were found and the bottom plot in Fig. 4 shows the result of the combined scan.
+The significance for the combination of electon and muon channels is $5.9\sigma$ .